What is the CFedS Program?

 Will I receive college credit for the course?

-The CFedS program is a certification program designed to provide registered/licensed land surveyors and pre-registered/licensed land surveyors with training necessary to execute boundary surveys on or near federal interest lands, to basic federal standards.
+The CFedS program is a certification program designed to provide registered/licensed land surveyors and pre-registered/pre-licensed land surveyors with training necessary to execute boundary surveys on or near federal interest lands, to basic federal standards.

 A panel established by the Bureau of Land Management (BLM) and composed of members selected from BLM, the Bureau of Indian Affairs (BIA) and the private sector will oversee the program.
+The CFedS Certification Panel (Panel) has the authority, subject to the BLM Washington Office Chief Cadastral Surveyor (Chief) to adopt, amend and rescind rules as necessary to carry out the purposes of this program, including, but not limited to, rules regarding program administration, applicant qualifications, training standards, examination standards, continuing education requirements, recertification, roster administration, and fees associated with the program.

 No. This is not a licensing program.
 You must have a current license for the State in which you are working.